jazzband/website/docs/index.md

 Jazzband tries to foster participation by the community and shared responsibilty within its members.
 It helps keeping projects alive as well as finding new avenues of development.
 In short, it's cooperative coding.

-### Joining Jazzband
+### Joining

 When you join you will be...

-- automatically added to the Jazzband GitHub organization member team
+- automatically added to the Jazzband GitHub organization
-- granted a wide range of priviledges, e.g. creating and editing repositories
+- granted a wide range of priviledges, e.g. pushing to repositories

 After that you can go ahead and do many things like...

-- move repos following our [[guidelines]] into the Jazzband organization
+- move repos into the Jazzband organization ([[guidelines]] )
-- start working on an already existing Jazzband [repository](/repos)
+- start working on an already existing Jazzband [project](/projects)
 - do [[releases]] on PyPI automatically via Travis CI
 - etc...